“Lovelace” is the title, but not the true story

 Yet behind this success story lies the story of an abusive relationship between Linda Lovelace (née Linda Boreman) and husband-pimp Chuck Traynor, who “introduced” her to the deep-throat technique (a spectacular fellatio technique which prowess turned Lovelace into a star), and co-erced her into the porn film industry.
 After escaping from her husband’s violence, Linda Boreman now Marciano, recounted her experiences in her 1980 autobiography Ordeal, where she incarnated a new persona as the feminist-Gloria-Steinheim-trained porn-fighting activist.

-I was most excited when I heard that not one, but two movies were about to uncover the true story of Linda Lovelace.
-Biopics always add a sort of cultural relevancy and legitimization to a personality, and even more so when they hit the big screen.
+I was most excited when I heard that a movie was about to uncover the true story of Linda Lovelace.
+Biopics always add a sort of cultural relevancy and legitimization to an icon, and even more so when they hit the big screen.
 Boy, was I HUGELY disappointed!
 Yet on paper, I was set to love this film!

 Let’s just get this clear, dear directors.
 When you make a film with the icon’s name as eponymous title, you’d better stick to the protagonist’s point of view, and show some respect in treating this story!
 And that also applies to you, Sacha Gervasi (you slayed Hitchcock!)!
 Directors Jeffrey Friedman and Rob Epstein add nothing new and original to this story.
 And instead of concentrating on the woman behind the multiple images she cultivated, instead of engaging the viewer on the protagonist’s complex psychology and mind, the directors never really capture her other than in the binary mode of porn star phenomenon and domestic victim.
 Linda Lovelace’s story is full of paradoxes : after her unhappy marriage and the backlash of Ordeal, she faced extreme poverty in the 80s and 90s, before ironically returning to the adult entertainment industry, the same industry she had blamed years before for raping her in her hey-day.